- What can a website do for your small business?

 - Step 5: Promotion

-What can a website do for your business?
+Why is a website must have for your small business?

+Every business needs a website.
 A website is the visible face of your company.
 Even for physical businesses, without a website, you lose the opportunity to “show up” when someone is looking online for the product or service you offer.
-Your customer can also recommend you to a friend who immediately checks you online.
-If you don’t have a website or have an unprofessional one, you might lose this potential customer.
+If you don’t have a business website or have an unprofessional one, you might lose this potential customer.

-Today, there are website builders that make it possible to have a business website quickly and with a minimum investment.
+Today, there are website builders for small businesses that make it possible to have a business website quickly and with a minimum investment.
 In this step-by-step guide, we will show you the most efficient way to create your business website with Webnode.

 Every website is made up of 3 elements.
 Hosting, a domain name and a content manager.
 Additionally, you can also create your own email account.